 Unlike the drive-thru experience, the indoor event has multiple activities.
 My kids particularly enjoyed the Fossil Dig, inflatables, and Dino Crafts.
-My son also loved the Tricera-Tots play area, which is specifically for children under the age of 3.
+My son also loved the Tricera-Tots play area, specifically for children under the age of 3.

 How Long Should You Spend at Jurassic Quest?

 Tickets for the event are “timed entry” tickets.
-This process allow visitors to enter in waves instead of all at once to help with crowd control.
+This process allows visitors to enter in waves instead of all at once to help with crowd control.
 However, once you enter Jurassic Quest, you can stay as long as you like.

 Is Jurassic Quest Worth the Price of Tickets?

 Finally, let’s talk about Jurassic Quest being “worth it.”
 I often get this question when it comes to spending money on just about any kind of travel or experience.
 If Jurassic Quest is something your kid(s) would love, I think it’s worth the cost.